How to get a visa for Iran?

 • Apply for an electronic visa application (you can use the link new application for more information)

-• You must make a copy of Grant Notice to the counter at the airport. (you can get the notice when your visa application is approved and you receive the grant email)
+• You must make a copy of the Grant Notice to the counter at the airport. (you can get the notice when your visa application is approved and you receive the grant email)

 If you do the above procedures, you can minimize the risk of visa rejection and you can save your time!

 Visa on arrival doesn’t mean that it’s a visa-free country.
-You must pay your visa fee through banking terminals in euros. fees of visa for Iran differs based on the type of visa you’re applying for.
+You must pay your visa fee through banking terminals in euros. fees of visa for Iran differ based on the type of visa you’re applying for.

 Armenia (90 Days), Azerbaijan (30 Days), Bolivia (30 Days), Egypt (20 Days), Georgia (45 Days), Lebanon (30 Days), Malaysia (15 Days), Serbia (30 Days), Turkey (90 Days), Venezuela (15 Days).
+So, if you don’t hold a passport from any of the mentioned countries, you must pay for your visa.

 Albania, Australia, Austria, Bahrain, Belarus, Belgium, Bosnia Herzegovina, Brazil, Brunei, Bulgaria, China (People’s Republic), Croatia, Cuba, Cyprus, Denmark, Finland, France, Germany, Greece, Hungary, India, Indonesia, Ireland, Italy, Japan, Kazakhstan, Kuwait, Kyrgyzstan, Luxembourg, Mexico, Mongolia, Netherlands, New Zealand, North Korea, Norway, Oman, Palestine, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Singapore, Slovakia, Slovenia, South Korea.
-Spain, Sweden, Switzerland, Syria, Tajikistan, Thailand, Turkmenistan, Ukraine, United Arab Emirates, Uzbekistan, Vietnam.
+Spain, Sweden, Switzerland, Syria, Tajikistan, Thailand, Turkmenistan, Ukraine, United Arab Emirates, Uzbekistan, and Vietnam.

 Afghanistan, Bangladesh, Colombia, Iraq, Jordan, Nepal, Somalia, Afghanistan, Pakistan, Sri Lanka.